 In these hospitals you will find all the relevant departments from Audiology and Cardiology to ENT, Paediatry and Urology.
 They have access to the newest state-of the-art equipment and health care professionals who are well-trained and have often trained overseas too.

+You can find good medical assistance in private South Africa health care: There are numerous health care centres, private day clinics at the hospitals or medical centers in and around Cape Town.
 The bigger medical centers also are affiliated with the private hospitals like Netcare or Medi-Clinic.
 The treatment is in general very good and most of the times you can choose your doctor.

 If you want to see a specialist straight away and are a cash paying private patient you usually get you appointment immediately and do not have to wait for weeks.